 - Write for a moving target: Don't lose sight of the fact that people will likely be reading your company's sign from a moving vehicle.
-As an article on The Sign Place's blog points out, "they will need to see and read your outdoor signage without difficulty."
+As the U.S. Small Business Administration points out, signs should be easy to read even if someone is "whizzing by in a car going 45 miles an hour."
 This is an important reason why you should keep the information on your outdoor signage to a minimum.
 You wouldn't want to lose customers because they were so busy trying to read other information that they didn't see your company's name.

 - brand identity.
 Forte, a newsletter for small businesses produced by InConcert Financial Group, states, "Where possible, link the look of your signs to all your other promotional and communications elements, including advertising."
 This includes maintaining consistency with your logo and other marketing materials.

 - Font considerations: The need for brand consistency suggest that you should use the same font in your logo in your signage, but this holds true only if the lettering style is a typeface that will be highly readable when used on a business sign.
 If this is not the case, choose a font that is close as possible to your logo that will also translate well in a larger format.
-According to CaptivatingSigns.com, the best fonts for commercial signs include Helvetica, Verdana, Futura, Grammond and Bodoni.
+According to BSCSigns.com, the best fonts for commercial signs include Helvetica, Futura, Grammond, Bodoni, and Frutiger.
 CommerceColor.com also advises to avoid using more than two fonts on a sign.

 - Capitalization: McNamara Signs indicates that signs done in all capital leaders are more difficult for people to read than those that include an appropriate mix of uppercase and lowercase letters.
 For this reason, use title case for the content of your sign.